 Adrian Green has overall responsibility for all aspects of the Museum, which encompasses managing the collections, building, displays, temporary exhibitions and staff.
 Adrian’s main priorities at the moment are increasing visitor numbers, widening access to the collections and redeveloping the Museum building.

-Louise has responsibility for marketing the Museum, which includes advertising, print, social media, groups and events.
-She also looks after all aspects of admin for the team, the building and the site.
+Louise has responsibility for PR and marketing the Museum, which includes advertising, print, social media, groups and events.
+She curates the events programme and the 'Wessex Plinth' - a programme of contemporary sculpture at the front of the museum.
+Louise also looks after the administration for the museum - the team and the building.

 Learning Officer devising, designing and delivering the formal and informal learning programme for the museum

-I manage the team of volunteers at the Museum, which consists of almost 200 people.
-I oversee the induction of new volunteers and help individuals to decide which role is best for them.
-I co-ordinate the training programme for volunteers and provide on-going support for volunteers during their time with us.
-I also co-ordinate the very important social events to say a big thank you to volunteers for all their time that they give to the Museum.
+Bridget oversees the induction of new volunteers and helps individuals to decide which role is best for them.
+Bridget co-ordinates the training programme for volunteers and provides on-going support during their time with us, which includes organising social events to say thank you for all the time that they give to the museum.

 Valerie's role includes answering museum enquiries; preparing for, and look after visiting researchers; creating archives and object history files; as well as supporting the curators of the collections.

 Jan manages the Visitor Services team, the shop and the team of engagement volunteers.